-As a premium-quality, glass-reinforced polyester (GRP) roofing system, Dryseal is suited perfectly to commercial projects such as new-build property construction and private sector refurbishment jobs.
+As a premium-quality, glass-reinforced polyester (GRP) flat roofing system, Dryseal is suited perfectly to commercial flat roof projects such as new-build property construction and private sector refurbishment jobs.

 Unlike traditional wet lay GRP roofing products, it is a component-based system, and is manufactured under strictly controlled factory conditions to ensure the highest possible standards.
 It is BBA-approved, too, and comes with a 20-year materials and installation guarantee for complete peace of mind.